jdoleary/Spellmasons/docs/TasksCurrent.md

 - Freeze + target circle +arrow slowed down the computer when only myself and 1 archer was selected while I was moving around

 ## Stretch Content
+- Content: Add Copy Soul vs capture soul.
+Capture soul should let you spawn them for no mana cost but they need to be below 25% health to be captured.
+Copy Soul gives you the summon card.
+- Refactor Bolt to "Soul Bind"
 - Magic arrow spell (travels out of range, like ghost arrow)
     - idea: trigger the spell on line segment intersection (throw the spell)
 - Make "Destroy  Corpse" spell which will be useful for dealing with priests